CopenhagenSoftware/Handbook/README.md

 * We code defensively
 * We take ownership of the full build and release pipeline for both code and platform
 * We use discussion as a tool for problem solving
+* We make changes in pairs where regular review is unavailable

 We know that these methods all require more work, and therefore a higher cost upfront but are confident that they will pay back down the road.